What are Datatypes and modifiers in C++?

 A compiler permanently stores the variable according to its datatype because it assigns a particular amount of memory.
 Each datatype requires a different amount of memory.
 For a particular Operating System architecture, int stores 4 bytes of data and char stores 1 byte of data.

-When you create a variable, the first question that comes to mind is what type of values I am going to store and use.
+When you create a variable, the first question that comes to mind is what type of values you are going to store and use.
 Let’s say you want to store your name in a variable.
-Then you will use respective predefined datatypes like char.
-Similarly, if you want to store or compute numbers, you may use int, double, float, etc. So lets us see what datatypes are defined in Programming World.
+Then you will use the respective predefined datatypes like char.

 Categories of Data Types